imafshanali/Drowsiness-detection/Drowsiness-detection/README.md

     ```

 3. The script will initialise the camera and start capturing frames.
-4. Perform opening and closing of eyes to invoke the alert.
+4. Perform the opening and closing of eyes to invoke the alert.

 ## Result: